 - Whether the other spouse is able to pay such financial support and still maintain a comparable lifestyle

-- The tax effects of payments (alimony is generally taxable income for the receiving spouse and tax deductible for the paying spouse)
+- The tax effects of payments (alimony ordered or agreed upon prior to 2019 was generally taxable income for the receiving spouse and tax deductible for the paying spouse; alimony ordered or agreed upon in 2019 or later is no longer taxable or tax deductible for either spouse)